BIO 304 · Week 3 · Interactive Workbook

 Directions

-1. Draw a long bone (e.g., humerus) in side view, with bulged ends and a slim middle.
+1. Draw a long bone in side view: bulged ends, slim shaft.

 Directions